Best Watercolor Paper for Landscapes (2026 Guide)

 Art college prep, KolkataArtmans for serious work; buff cartridge for daily practiceSkills transfer; save cotton for submissions

-Best affordable internationalBaohong Artist Grade 300gsmEuropean-comparable, available on Amazon.in and Indian art sites
+Best affordable internationalBaohong Artist Grade 300gsmEuropean-comparable; available on Amazon.in

-No budget constraintArches 300gsm cold pressedReference standard; hard sizing, even granulation
+No budget constraintArches 300gsm cold pressedReference standard; hard sizing, clean granulation

 Wet-on-wet focus, atmospheric landscapeAny 100% cotton cold pressed 300gsmThis is the baseline requirement, not a premium

-Every commission and original from this studio specifies the paper on the Certificate of Authenticity — see what that document should contain
+Every commission and original from this studio specifies paper on the Certificate of Authenticity — what that document should contain

 India — Online:

-• Canvazo — wide range of Indian and international watercolor papers, consistent stock, reliable for Brustro, Maestriaa, Chitrapat, and Baohong
+• Canvazo — wide range of Indian and international papers; consistent stock across Brustro, Maestriaa, Chitrapat, and Baohong

-• Art Lounge India — good selection including Brustro, Maestriaa, Artios, some international options; worth checking for current availability
+• Art Lounge India — good selection including Brustro, Maestriaa, Artios, some international options

-• Himalaya Fine Art — stronger on international brands; Arches, Fabriano, Saunders Waterford; specialty resource for imported papers
+• Himalaya Fine Art — strongest on imported brands: Arches, Fabriano, Saunders Waterford

-• Amazon.in — Brustro, Maestriaa, Chitrapat, Baohong are all available with Prime delivery in most cities; check seller ratings for any imported paper sold by third parties
+• Amazon.in — Brustro, Maestriaa, Chitrapat, Baohong available with Prime delivery in most cities; check seller ratings for any imported paper sold by third parties

-• Hello August India (helloaugust.in) — Maestriaa specialist across multiple formats, weights, and surface textures
+• Hello August India (helloaugust.in) — Maestriaa specialist across multiple formats and weights

-• GC Laha & Co, Esplanade, Kolkata — Artmans (exclusive distributor) and a range of other professional art supplies; essential stop for Kolkata-based artists
+• GC Laha & Co, Esplanade, Kolkata — Artmans (exclusive distributor) and full professional supply range

-• Most major Indian cities have at least one serious art supply shop that stocks Brustro and Maestriaa; for other brands, online is more reliable than hunting locally
+• Most major Indian cities have at least one serious art supply shop stocking Brustro and Maestriaa; for other brands, online is more reliable

 International:

-• Jackson's Art (UK) — one of the most comprehensive professional art supply retailers for watercolor papers; stocks papers not found elsewhere
+• Jackson's Art (UK) — one of the most comprehensive professional watercolor paper suppliers; stocks papers not found elsewhere

 • Dick Blick (US) — wide professional range at competitive pricing; good for larger volume purchases